Renee0801/Fan-Montiel/ProjectPlan.md

 ## Overview
 The purpose of this project is to examine if a player's salary in Major League Soccer (MLS) reflects measurable on field performance.
 Professional soccer teams invest a lot in their players through their salary, however salary does not always align with their production.
 Our project will analyze whether higher paid MLS players also produce bigger statistical outputs and whether some players appear overvalued or undervalued relative to their performance.

 To answer this question we will combine two publically available datasets.
 The first dataset is the 2025 Major League Soccer player statistics page from FBref, which provides season level player performance data.
-The second dataset is the 2025 MLS Player Association Salary Guide, which provides player compensation data, including base salary and guranteed compensation.
-The MLSPA guide states that the 2025 data covers players under contract as of October 1, 2025 and it explains how guranteed compensation is calculated.
+The second dataset is the 2025 MLS Player Association Salary Guide, which provides player compensation data, including base salary and guaranteed compensation.
+The MLSPA guide states that the 2025 data covers players under contract as of October 1, 2025 and it explains how guaranteed compensation is calculated.

 After collecting the data we will clean the datasets, by standardizing club names, and then merge the datasets.
 We will use exploratory data analysis, visualizations, correlation analysis, and regression modeling to identify relationships between player salaries and performance statistics.
 We will also make our own variables like goals per 90 minutes and salary per goal contribution to help us make comparisons more meaningful across players with varying playing time.

-This project is desgined to demonstrate the full data lifecycle, including acquisition, cleaning, integration, analysis, documentation and reproducibility.
+This project is designed to demonstrate the full data lifecycle, including acquisition, cleaning, integration, analysis, documentation and reproducibility.

 ## Team
 Gil Montiel
 -  Collect and organize the FBred MLS player statistics dataset
--  Convert the players statistics data into a structured formar for analysis
+-  Convert the players statistics data into a structured format for analysis
 -  Clean the player statistic dataset
 -  Standardized player names and club names across both datasets
 -  Merge statistics of both datasets using Pandas